TegaRorobi/FileCrypt/development_notes.md

 correct encryption key for decrypting the resource.
 I use that key, decrypt the resource, and make it available to user B.

 > KMS regularly rotates the actual encryption keys, and then uses a mapping to get the correct key version when I provide the resource's ID.

+### Updating certain fields on models

+A business has a manager account.
+The Business profile and the connnected User account (the "manager") together form a Business account.
+If the manager account for a business is deleted, I have set it such that the manager account field on the business would be set to null on the Database.
+This is because a business might have lots of smaller structures and then it would delete everything else peradventure the manager account was deleted by accident.
+So how can a business set a new managerial account?
+- One idea is for a superuser to handle it. i.e, reconnecting the business to the requested user account.
+- The business account just acts as a profile, so no one can login in place of the business and set anything.
+The business account can also just be deleted altogether but this time with extra caution, warnings, and notifications to everyone in a grouping structure of that business.

+#### So here's my fix for this.
+I'll instead, schedule a deletion (about 7 days) and notify all members associated with the business.
+I would also add functionality for the manager to stop the deletion countdown.
+A superuser should also be able to step in, and stop the countdown if need be.
+> This way, I don't have to worry about having a business having a null manager account.
+And then, there's also proper prior notification.

+A similar countdown occurs when the manager transfers the managerial role to another user account.